FxScouts review services independently to help you make informed decisions.

 To achieve these goals, it also creates regulations in the interest of the public and publishes warnings of illegal schemes.

-Internationally, the Financial Sector Conduct Authority is a recognised member of the International Organization of Securities Commissions (IOSCO) and takes a leading role in regulation in the SADC block.
+Internationally, the Financial Sector Conduct Authority is a recognised member of the International Organization of Securities Commissions (IOSCO) and is leading in regulation in the SADC block.

 What does the FSCA do?